This post may contain some affiliate links which means we can earn commission at no extra cost to you.

 - Very peaceful inside Mdina

 - Great restaurants

 Mdina Accommodation – St Agatha’s Bastion

-Well thats it guys! thats all the recommendations I have for Malta.
+Well, that’s it, guys!
+Those are all the recommendations I have for Malta.
 Have you been anywhere in Malta and think I should add it to my list?
 Or do you need any suggestions or advice on any of these locations?
 Let me know in the comments section below.